 This introductory course includes recorded lessons on audio CDs, a conversation manual–which includes complete translations along with many lesson activities and exercises to reinforce learning, and a common usage dictionary.
-The audio CDs are the primary tools of instruction with the conversation manual serving as guide.
+The audio CDs are the primary tools of instruction with the conversation manual serving as a guide.
 Speaking and listening skills are emphasized throughout the course.

 This course introduces the student to the work world and examines the intellectual tools and personal skills needed to perform successfully in the marketplace.
 Topics include: choosing the right job; techniques for finding a job; skills and behaviors of good workers; how to communicate and get along with coworkers; meeting challenges and solving problems within the workplace; and the variety of skills needed to not only find a job, but keep it and be successful.

 Skills for Consumer Success covers core topics of consumer education such as: the job market; paychecks; checking accounts; savings accounts and other banking services; credit; budgeting; investment opportunities; insurance (health, car, home, life); owning and operating a car; housing; and consumer protection.

 This course looks at the realities and responsibilities of parenthood.
 It covers decisions as when to have children, what health practices to follow during pregnancy, how to prepare for childbirth, recognizing children’s stages of development from prenatal to adolescence, and how parents’ roles change as their children grow.
 The text explores the many decisions related to parenthood and presents information to help students successfully meet the challenges they may face as parents or in a child-related career.